-Jozy Altidore scores twice in Toronto FC’s first win of season
+Jozy Altidore scores twice in Toronto FC’s first MLS win of season

 The fast-paced game also marked the first goals the defending MLS champion Reds (1-2-0) scored this season.

 Altidore ended Toronto's goal drought when he was taken down in the box by Justen Glad and awarded a penalty kick in the 23rd minute.
-Altidore calmly slotted the ball into the bottom left corner past goalkeeper Nick Romando.
+Altidore calmly slotted the ball into the bottom left corner past goalkeeper Nick Rimando.

-His goal came seven minutes after Sebastian Giovinco missed on a penalty kick, firing it straight to an outstretched Romando — a repeat of last season's opener when Romando stopped Giovinco's penalty kick.
+His goal came seven minutes after Sebastian Giovinco missed on a penalty kick, firing it straight to an outstretched Rimando – a repeat of last season's opener when Rimando stopped Giovinco's penalty kick.

-Altidore scored again in the 45th minute, when he one-timed a pass from Ashtone Morgan, firing a rocket into the bottom right corner that Romando never had time to move for.
+Altidore scored again in the 45th minute, when he one-timed a pass from Ashtone Morgan, firing a rocket into the bottom right corner that Rimando never had time to move for.
 It was Altidore's 50th career goal for Toronto.